Expertium/expertium.github.io/RedditBot.md

 My initial idea was to just check if the post contains "FSRS", or one of its misspellings ("FRS", "FRSRS", "FSES", "FRSR", etc.), and make the bot comment the same generic message.
 However, I quickly realized that there are different types of questions, and they require personalized answers.
 So I categorized posts into 20 categories:
 1​)​ Desired Retention.
 A post about choosing the value of desired retention and/or using "Compute minimum recommended retention".

 2​)​ Optimization.
 A post about the optimization of FSRS parameters.

 3​)​ Learning Steps.
 A post about choosing the right learning steps when using FSRS.

 4​)​ Interval Length.
 A post where the person either feels like the intervals are too long or too short (most of the time it's the former).

 5​)​ Exam.
 A post where the person is askign what's the best way to use FSRS before an exam.

 6​)​ Helper Add-on.
 A post about the Helper add-on.

 7​)​ Metrics.
 A post about RMSE and/or log loss values.

 8​)​ Easy Days.
 A post about the Easy Days feature of the add-on.
 Once Anki 24.11 will come out, posts about the native Easy Days functionality will also be labeled with this label.

 9​)​ Load Balance.
 A post about the Load Balance feature of the add-on.

 10​)​ Disperse Siblings.
 A post about the Disperse Siblings feature of the add-on.

 11​)​ Fuzz.
 A post about fuzz *and* FSRS, not just fuzz.
 One of the rarest types of posts.

 12​)​ SM-2 Retention.
 A post about SM-2 retention (renamed to "Historical retention" at some point).
 One of the rarest types of posts.

 13​)​ Reschedule.
 A post about using the "Reschedule cards on change" option.

 14​)​ Platforms.
 A post where the person is asking whether FSRS is supported in AnkiDroid, AnkiMobile, AnkiWeb; or something along those lines.

 15​)​ Should.
 A post where hte person has doubts about switching to FSRS.

 16​)​ AO (automatic optimization).
 A post about *automatic* optimization of parameters and why it's not implemented yet.
 One of the rarest types of posts.
 One of the rarest types of posts.

 17​)​ ETK (estimated total knowldge).
 A post about the new stat: [estimated total knowledge](https://docs.ankiweb.net/stats.html#the-graphs).
 One of the rarest types of posts.

 18​)​ Jarrett.
 A post that is addressed to LMSherlock (Jarret Ye) or is about some technical stuff related to the FSRS development.
 One of the rarest types of posts.

 19​)​ General.
-A post where the person is asking what is FSRS, how to configure it, or a whole bunch of thigns at once.
+A post where the person is asking what is FSRS, how to configure it, or a whole bunch of things at once.

 20​)​ Null.
 Either unrelated to FSRS or there is no reason to send the bot to reply to this person.

 And yes, I read each of the 1191 posts and 81 comments and labeled all of them manually.